Taaitaaiger/jlrs/README.md

 Evaluating raw code and calling Julia functions is always unsafe.
 Nothing prevents you from calling a function like `nasaldemons() = unsafe_load(Ptr{Float64}(0x05391A445))`.
-Similarly, mutating Julia data is unsafe because nothing prevents you from mutating data that shouldn't be mutated, e.g. the contents of the `Core` module.
+Similarly, mutating Julia data is unsafe because nothing prevents you from mutating data that shouldn't be mutated, e.g. the content of the `Core` module.
 A full overview of the rules that you should keep in mind can be found in the `safety` module.

 #### Async and persistent tasks